Ambassador Carey Cavanaugh

 Imagine spending three days with top policymakers and opinion leaders on the hottest topic of the day.
 Each fall we hold a private conference that brings in experts from government, academia, and the private sector expressly for our students.
 This intense interaction expands knowledge and can build close personal contacts.

 Speakers and Visitors

-Professional internships are another hallmark of our program.
+Professional internships are a hallmark of our program.
 Each summer Patterson School students scatter, working at embassies and for NGOs overseas, government agencies and think tanks in Washington, and media, research, and commercial enterprises across the nation.
 This puts what they’ve learned into practice and may open the door to a lifelong career.